 Chat about the water and electrical usage in your home.
 Encourage everyone to take shorter showers and to turn the lights off when leaving a room.

 Discuss the importance of handwashing dishes and clothing items.
 Or come up with a plan to wash loads of laundry together to reduce the number of separate loads.

 Brainstorm different ways your family can carpool to work and school, and invest in a couple of bikes to use for local errands.
 Biking is a great way to cut down on carbon emissions while getting exercise.

-Creating a More Sustainable Home for a Greener Future
+Final Thoughts on Creating a More Sustainable Home for a Greener Future